rubocop-lts/rubocop-ruby1_9/README.md

 See:
  * https://www.rubydoc.info/gems/rubocop/0.49.0/RuboCop/Cop/Style/Encoding

-# Style/ExpandPathArguments

-This is for compatibility with Ruby < 2.
-Without turning this cop *off*, RuboCop would "auto-correct" would break your code for Ruby 1.9.

 ## What about Ruby 1.8!

 RuboCop has _never_ supported running on Ruby 1.8.7, but it did [used to support](https://github.com/rubocop/rubocop/issues/2640#issuecomment-378024741) analyzing it.
 To that end, there is a set of RuboCop rules you can use if your project still supports Ruby 1.8.